jrocco2/invest_scraper/README.md

 ![postgres_view](https://github.com/jrocco2/invest_scraper/blob/master/screenshots/Postgres_view.JPG)

 2) You received a large logfile output in the terminal if you want to save that as a txt file you can do so by going into settings.py and uncommenting LOG_FILE.
-This will store the log information in the project's root directory as 'mylog.txt'
+This will store the log information in the project's root directory as 'mylog.txt'.
 ```
 #LOG_FILE = 'mylog.txt'
 ```